5 Ways to Have Fun As Stay At Home Mom

 Every stay at home mom should try to make a connection with any elderly neighbors that may be nearby.
 Most of the time, they welcome the company of some young energy.
 And if taking care of tasks around the house is a norm for you, helping someone else keep up with a few chores or tending to their garden will be another thing your kids are willing to do with little complaint.

 You might have a list of things you want to do eventually, take a look at it and consider if you are limited now.
 What skills do you want to learn or sharpen?

 Best bet whatever you want to do your little ones can be included.
 Music, yoga, lettering, cooking, gardening, all of these things can be done together!

 When I am just too busy or need a mental break from my mom’s role, I am desperate for my toddler to be more independent in his play.

 Creating a “Busy Box” is helpful, collect up things that are age-appropriate for your little one; coloring books, pipe cleaner, beads, lace cards, play-doh, these are all these things are great, but I have a hard time reminding myself that’s independent play is not always naturally occurring for toddlers.

-The best way to promote your kid to play by himself is by showing him, so that means playing together first.
+The best way for a stay at home mom to promote her kid to play by himself is by showing him, so that means playing together first.
 Fine motor skills, creative problem solving, all great things for your little one to learn on their own but they have to be shown.

 My little guy is so easy to be overwhelmed when given too many things or something new.
 Play alongside them; it’s good practice for your brain also.

-I’ve heard more than a handful of discussions related to moms just not being great at imaginative play.
+I’ve heard more than a handful of discussions related to stay at home moms just not being great at imaginative play.
 There is no shame in that at all, but it doesn’t mean you shouldn’t try.